People: PhD Research Scholars

 Sabine Tan

 Sabine Tan is a research scholar in English Language Studies at the National University of Singapore, pursuing her PhD at the Multimodal Analysis Lab.
 She received her Master of Arts in English Studies from the National University of Singapore in 2005.
-Prior to joining the academic field, she worked in the finance sector as an assistant vice president in administrative management, corporate communications, anti-money laundering, and compliance.
+Prior to joining the academic field, she worked in the finance sector.

 Her main research interests include social semiotics, visual communication, and multimodal discourse analysis.
 She is particularly interested in applications of systemic functional theory and its derivatives to the analysis of business discourses, corporate television advertisements, corporate web-pages, televisual and internet-based news discourse, and other emergent multimodal discourse genres.

-Sabine Tan has been awarded a NUS PhD Research Scholarship.
+Sabine Tan has been awarded an NUS PhD Research Scholarship.

 Contact: Sabine Tan (sabinetan@nus.edu.sg)